1. Applicable Law

 Exclusion of liability in relation to circumstances beyond our control

-We will not be liable to you for any delay or failure to perform our obligations under this engagement letter if the delay or failure is caused by circumstances outside our reasonable control.
+We will not be liable to you for any delay or failure to perform our obligations under our engagement letter if the delay or failure is caused by circumstances outside our reasonable control.

-Exclusion of liability relating to the discovery of fraud etc
+Exclusion of liability relating to non-disclosure or misrepresentation